RESISTANCE, ESCAPES, REBELLIONS

 Mestre Saul, Bust of Zumbi dos Palmares in Brasilia

-Photo by Elza Fiúza, Agência Brasil, 21 november 2006
+Photo by Elza Fiúza, Agência Brasil, 21 novembre 2006

 Wikimedia Commons